Deltares-research/FAIR-data-example-project/README.md

 git clone https://github.com/Deltares-research/FAIR-data-example-project.git
 ```

+> [!NOTE]
+>
+> Probably the first time you try a powershell command, it will throw you an
+> error about execution policies or not being able to run a script.
+In this case
+> use the command:
+>
+> ``Set-ExecutionPolicy RemoteSigned -Scope CurrentUser``

 To apply the cookbook Python is required, in this case we use [pixi](https://prefix.dev/).

 Download & install pixi with the command *in Windows Powershell*: